Hi, I'm Katy!

 About My Horses:

 The primary goal for my horses is almost always stats; I strive for my horses to be among the best of their breed.
-I also love color, and try to have a nice variety among my horses.
-Conformation is not a primary goal, though ideally I hope for at least decent numbers there.
+I try to ensure that the bulk of their stats is in the ones primary to their specialty, with the non-specialty stats as low as possible.
+I also love color, and aim to have a nice variety among my horses.
+Conformation is a very distant third when it comes to my goals, though ideally I hope for at least decent numbers there.

 Sales and Studs: